What Is a Same-Day Business Loan?

 How is a same-day business loan different from a payday loan or personal loan?

 Three structural differences.
 (1) Same-day business loans are commercial — repayment comes from business revenue, not personal income, and they do not typically report to personal credit.
 (2) The advance amounts are an order of magnitude larger ($10K–$2M vs $500–$5K for personal payday loans).
 (3) Underwriting evaluates business cash flow rather than personal income — qualification depends on monthly business deposits, not paychecks.
-Same-day business loans are also typically repaid over 3–18 months with daily or weekly debits, not bi-weekly payments tied to paydays.
+Same-day business loans are also typically repaid over 3–18 months with weekly or daily debits, not bi-weekly payments tied to paydays.

 Will a same-day business loan affect my personal credit score?